 Interior Design is the art of creating a memorable experience of the space that surrounds us.
-Woodbury’s School of Architecture offers a four-year Bachelor of Fine Arts in Interior Design at its Los Angeles campus.
+Woodbury’s School of Architecture offers a four-year Bachelor of Fine Arts (BFA) in Interior Design at its Los Angeles campus.
 Through small class sizes and individual attention, we foster close mentoring relationships between faculty, staff and students.

 Students can engage the new interior spaces of gaming and both virtual and augmented reality.
 Take advantage of resources such as our VR lab and the course offerings of our Game Design and Applied Computer Science departments.